Dijets-Inc/dijetsJS/README.md

 * Build and sign transactions
 * Issue signed transactions to any of the Value Chain, Utility Chain or the Method Chain.
 * Intra-Chain swaps to & fro - the Value Chain<->Method Chain and the Value Chain<->Utility Chain.
-* Add Validators and Delegators by staking DJTX
+* Add Validators and Delegators by staking DJT
 * Test a local node setup
 * Retrieve Dijets network information